ahmedawwan/ahmedawwan/README.md

 <p>I am a skilled Flutter developer with a passion for creating beautiful and responsive mobile apps.
 With a strong background in Flutter development, I am able to create high-performing and user-friendly apps for both iOS and Android platforms.
-Currently learning Django for backend development and Rust for handling databases to enhance full-stack capabilities</p>
+Currently learning Django for backend development to enhance full-stack capabilities</p>

 <h3 align="left">Connect with me:</h3>